ug3p141/ug3p141.github.io/_posts/2022-05-01-QC-What-Is-It-Good-For.md

-## What is Quantum Computing good for?
+## What Is Quantum Computing Good for?

 Quantum Computing (QC) is now a darling of the media, where it is treated either a little bit like science fiction become reality or a technology to be approached with a raised eyebrow.
 Either way most articles don't seem to know why such a technology exists at all and what to expect of it.
 This is no surprise given the fantastic titles of papers containing words like "Quantum Supremacy" [1].
 So expectations range from high to fantastic and some media articles even seem to suggest that QC some time in the future can replace classical computing (CC).